Plug-in electric vehicles in California: HOV access

-In California a vehicle that meets specified emissions standards may be issued Clean Air Vehicle (CAV) decals that allow the vehicle to be operated by a single occupant in California's high-occupancy vehicle lanes (HOV), or carpool or diamond lanes.
-Battery electric vehicles and initially, the first 40,000 applicants that purchase or lease a plug-in hybrid meeting California's Enhanced Advanced Technology Partial Zero Emission Vehicle (Enhanced AT PZEV) or Transitional Zero-Emission Vehicle (TZEV) requirements, are entitled to a clean air sticker that allows the vehicle to be operated by a single occupant in California's carpool or high-occupancy vehicle lanes (HOV).
-The white access sticker is reserved for zero-emissions vehicles, while plug-in hybrids use the green sticker.
+In 2000, California began issuing Clean Air Vehicle (CAV) decals to vehicles that met specified emissions standards, allowing them to be operated by a single occupant in California's high-occupancy vehicle lanes (HOV), or carpool or diamond lanes.
+Battery electric vehicles and initially, the first 40,000 applicants that purchased or leased a plug-in hybrid meeting California's Enhanced Advanced Technology Partial Zero Emission Vehicle (Enhanced AT PZEV) or Transitional Zero-Emission Vehicle (TZEV) requirements, were entitled to the CAV stickers.
+The white access sticker was reserved for zero-emissions vehicles, while plug-in hybrids used the green sticker.

 Initially, the green and white clean air sticker were set to expire on January 1, 2015, but in 2013 the expiration date for both stickers was extended to January 1, 2019.
-All-electric vehicles are classified as Federal Inherently Low Emission Vehicles (ILEVs), and as zero emissions vehicles are entitled to an unlimited number of white CAV stickers.
-The number of green stickers available has been increased several times.
+All-electric vehicles classified as Federal Inherently Low Emission Vehicles (ILEVs), and as zero emissions vehicles were entitled to an unlimited number of white CAV stickers.
+The number of green stickers available had been increased several times.
 In September 2016, the limit imposed to the Green Clean Air Vehicle Decal was removed.

 The number of green clean air stickers issued grew from about 10,900 in March 2013 to 28,739 by the end of 2013.
 As a result, by mid March 2014 the California Department of Motor Vehicles (DMV) suspended the program allowing new car dealers to purchase and install green CAV stickers on eligible vehicles before they are sold.
 The DMV decided to reserve all remaining green stickers from the original 40,000 limit for individual consumer applications.
 As of 9 May 2014, the initial 40,000 green stickers were issued.

 The San Francisco Bay Area Metropolitan Transportation Commission opposed the 2014 bill to expand the green stickers on the grounds that they "are concerned about further erosion of HOV lane capacity to vehicles that are neither reducing the number of trips on the road nor paying a toll.
 With congestion levels shooting up again, especially in the prosperous South Bay of the region where the purchase of such vehicles is more likely, we do not believe it is appropriate to give access to the region’s HOV lanes or express lanes away for free."